sfc-gh-bciranni/cortex-lazy-semantic/README.md

 )
 ```

-or if you have a pandas DataFrame, you can generate a semantic model for it by running the following code.
+or if you have a pandas DataFrame, you can also generate a semantic model for it.
 Note here that the table
 name is not used in the generation process - it's where you would put the table if you were to save it to Snowflake for use in Analyst.

 ```python